WWitness

 Step 3: Address AI Literacy (Week 2-3)

 This obligation is already enforceable.
 Ensure that employees who work with AI systems understand the basics: what the systems do, their limitations, and the regulatory framework.
 Document the training.
+Our free AI literacy template gives you a ready-to-customise programme aligned to Article 4.

 Step 4: Handle Limited-Risk Obligations (Week 3-4)